Attention

 Implementing Functional Safety to off-highway equipment - Agriculture and Forestry machines

 Before delving into functional safety compliance, it is critical to grasp the context and definitions of the many parts that comprise functional safety.
 Safety can first be described as the absence of any unacceptable danger that could affect one's health or cause bodily injury.
 This might be caused directly or indirectly by property or environmental damage.
-Risk, on the other hand, maybe described as the combination of the degree of harm that can be produced and the likelihood of harm occurring.
+Risk, on the other hand, may be described as the combination of the degree of harm that can be produced and the likelihood of harm occurring.

 Functional Safety can then be defined as the technique of attaining the "absence of unwanted/unreasonable risk produced by risks that occur due to malfunctioning of programmable/electrical/electronic systems".
 It is an important component of overall safety because it guarantees that a system or piece of equipment responds correctly to the given inputs.
 Complex technology invaded all industries.

 Automotive, agriculture and forestry industries as well are pushed to a fast-paced development to cater to market demands.
 Off-highway equipment such as tractors and self-propelled ride-on machines used in farming and forestry have come a long way from mechanical systems to complex electronics and software, as in a modern car.
-These vehicles now come with cutting edge technologies like autonomous driving, electrification, connectivity etc. Manufacturers are facing challenges in developing systems in a short time, low cost and at the same time functionally safe.
+These vehicles now come with cutting-edge technologies like autonomous driving, electrification, connectivity etc. Manufacturers are facing challenges in developing systems in a short time, low cost and at the same time functionally safe.

 Safety regulations:

 There are several industry-specific safety regulatory requirements.
 More regulations will be enacted as the technical complexity of the system increases.
 Government agencies and the manufacturing industry drive the law.
 For example, the ISO26262 automotive functional safety standard is not a government regulation standard but is promoted by the manufacturing industry.
 Similarly, ISO25119 is the agricultural and forestry safety standard.
-Compliance with standards maintains product trust in the market is a place where various safety systems work together to produce the overall functional safety.
+Compliance with standards maintains product trust in the market and is a place where various safety systems work together to produce overall functional safety.

 ISO25119- Safety of tractors and machinery used in Agriculture and Forestry